muharik19/rust_crud_basic/README.md

 Despite, it is possible to run this project in local machine Please follow this steps:
 - Changes file .env to your config `.cp .env.example to .env`.
 - Run apps to root project `cargo run`.
+- Build apps to root project `cargo build`.
-- Run apps to root project `cargo build`.
+- Run apps to root project hot reloading `cargo watch -x 'run'`.
 - Run apps to change directory deployments use docker `docker compose up -d`.

 # Project-Structure